-- Answer two questions. - Your answers must be on two different set texts. - You must answer one (a) passage-based question and one (b) essay question. - Follow the instructions on the front cover of the answer booklet.
-If you need additional answer paper, ask the invigilator for a continuation booklet.
+- Answer one question. - Follow the instructions on the front cover of the answer booklet.
+If you need additional answer paper, ask the invigilator for a continuation booklet. - You may take your set text into the exam room, but this must not contain personal annotations, highlighting or underlining.